tr7200/Youdens_index/README.md

 Youden's index, a metric for imbalanced data with Tensorflow-Keras

-Created using Keras 2.2.4 and Tensorflow 1.13
+Created using Keras 2.2.4 and Tensorflow 1.13.
+Probably works with Tensorflow < 2.0.
+No plans to port to 2.0 but I may port it to PyTorch.

 Custom Keras metric that measures the maximization of sensitivity and specificity following Kaivanto (2008):